Counseling & Therapy for Children

 Our counseling approach at Mindly encourages parents to actively participate in their child’s emotional, psychological, and/or behavioral treatment.
 We don’t “fix” kids or problems, but rather aim to empower our clients and their families in developing the knowledge and skills to overcome both current and future difficulties.
 We believe that we have a responsibility to focus on what “works,” and that means including parents in treatment process.

 At Mindly We Utilize Several Approaches in Children’s Mental Health Treatment:

 The aim of family therapy is to develop insight and understanding into relationship dynamics and family structures that may be contributing to dysfunction for one or several family members and ultimately identify and develop healthier, more adaptive means of resolving conflict within the family system.
 Family therapy is an effective stand-alone treatment and can often be complementary to individual therapy, especially when working with children and adolescents.

 Parent Behavior Management Training

 While this approach may not be best suited for all mental health concerns in children, research shows that for the most common child mental health issues (e.g., ADHD, defiance/aggression, mood dysregulation, and anxiety) the most effective treatments utilize behaviorally focused interventions that involve the active participation of parents/caregivers in the treatment process.

-Play therapy is to children what counseling is to adults.
-Play therapy utilizes play, children’s natural medium of expression, to help them express their feelings more easily through toys instead of words.
+Play therapy is to children what talk therapy is to adults.
+Play therapy utilizes play, children’s natural medium of expression, to help them share their feelings more easily through toys instead of words.
 Play is a child’s language and toys are the child’s words.
-Though children lack the cognitive skills to express themselves with words, they are fluent in the language of play.
+Though children often lack the cognitive skills to express themselves with words, they are fluent in the language of play.
 Play therapy allows them to express themselves in the way in which they are most comfortable.